Documenting greater detail within the 'Other Land' category

 The Rural Land Mapping project was undertaken to better characterize conversions affecting agricultural land that are not due to urbanization.
 This type of conversion affects one out of every five acres removed from crop or grazing land uses.
 Examples include conversions to gravel mining, wetlands, low-density residential development, or to agriculturally related uses such as confined animal agriculture or compost facilities.

-The project began in 2002 with four pilot counties and has expanded in the 2006 data to include all eight San Joaquin Valley counties as well as Mendocino County, the most recent addition to the FMMP survey area.
+The project began in 2002 with four pilot counties and has expanded in the 2006 data to include all eight San Joaquin Valley counties in the FMMP survey area.
 The work involves subdividing the miscellaneous Other Land map classification into five new categories, as described below.
 Data is available in GIS format, as PDF maps, and as statistics (XLSX format, search by county).

 A more detailed description of the project's findings to date is also available upon request.

 Rural Land Mapping Categories